 Congregation Etz Chaim welcomes your generous donations to our many charitable funds that help support our efforts and activities.
 We give in honor of people, in memory of those who are no longer with us, and to celebrate life-cycle events.

-on the death of his brother,
+on the death of her aunt,

-on the death of her mother,
+on the death of his mother,